renesugar/k_elda_archive/docs/_Dev.md

 ### Quilt Global

-The first thing that happens when Quilt starts is that your blueprint is parsed by `stitch`. `stitch` then puts the connection and container specifications into a sensible format and forwards them to the `engine`.
+The first thing that happens when Quilt starts is that your blueprint is parsed by Quilt's JavaScript library, `quilt.js`. `quilt.js` then puts the connection and container specifications into a sensible format and forwards them to the `engine`.

 The `engine` is responsible for keeping the `db` updated so it always reflects the desired state of the system.
 It does so by computing a diff of the config